 Battle Intel

-Notable player battles can appear in the Intel Feed: stolen artifacts, big hits, epic or legendary weapons, epic or legendary armor triggers, reflected damage, and other moments worth showing without turning the feed into a receipt printer.
+Notable player battles can appear in Intel: stolen artifacts, big hits, epic or legendary weapons, epic or legendary armor triggers, reflected damage, and other moments worth showing without turning the feed into a receipt printer.

 Attack XPStrike, damage, weapon use, steals, and big hits.